rolandomesagdp/movie-challenge/Feedback.md

 - Regarding the Logging functionality, I'm using the default build in logging system from Asp.Net Core.
 In professional environments I prefere structured logging with tools like Serilog.
 For the sake of time Im using the default Asp.Net core logging system.

+- Regarding Redis, I would normally set up a url configuration in appsettings.json.
+But again, for the sake of time I hardcoded the host and port numbers in the ConnectionHelper class.